stuerp/foo_midi/README.md

 ## Change Log

-v2.9.0.0, 2023-08-xx, *"A very fluid player..."*
+v2.9.0.0, 2023-08-xx, *"Revenge of the FluidSynth"*

 * New: Added FluidSynth player again.
   * It can be selected after setting the path to the directory that contains the FluidSynth libraries.
 You can download FluidSynth [here](https://github.com/FluidSynth/fluidsynth/releases).
 Make sure you download the version that has the same CPU architecture as foobar2000 (x64 or x86).
 * New: Added .XFM as an alternative file extension for XMI files.
 * Improved: Added FluidSynth settings to preferences page.
-* Improved: MIDI standard detection.
-Some XG files where not recognized as such if any GS events preceded the XG events.
+* Improved: MIDI standard detection
+  * Some XG files where not recognized as such if the file contained anyy GS messages first.
+  * GM 2 detection.
 * Changed: Renamed dynamic info tags *bassmidi_voices* and *bassmidi_voices_max* to *midi_active_voices* and *midi_peak_voices*.
 The FluidSynth player also sets those tags while playing.
 * Bug Fix: An old bug in the XMI parser prevent some XMI files from loading.